Skip to main content

 Hooves: How to process the hooves for decorative items or for hoof glue.

-Refer to the relevant course information above for information about what each course will cover.
+Refer to the information above for information about what will be covered.

 This opportunity is only available to people who have already completed the Bushcraft Survival Australia Fundamental Module 1 & 2 courses.